top of page

 Examples:

-Pronunciation is similar to how the letter “F” is pronounced in the words – Faucet, Full, Fruit.
+Pronunciation is similar to how the letter “N” is pronounced in the words Nose, and Number.

 Examples:

-Pronunciation is similar to how the letter “B” is pronounced in the words – Back, Banana, Big
+Pronunciation is similar to how the letters “P” are pronounced in Pen, Pain, and Page.

 Examples: